tannerdolby/react-pokedex/README.md

 # Pokédex
 Infinite scroller of pokémon.
-View all 151 pokémon from the first generation and all generations supported.
+View all pokémon across all generations.
 Pokemon data fetched from the [PokeAPI](https://pokeapi.co/).

 ## Getting Started